rowanmullin/rowanmullin/README.md

 ### Hello my name is Rowan Mullin

-I'm currently going for a Major in Computer Science at the University of Manitoba.
+I'm currently trying to learn about AI and more specifically neural nets.

 Some languages I like to program in include:
 - JavaScript